halfordC/CS595Group12/README.md

 ### Supplemental Info
 - an example of a jackbox game.
 This just shows the main screen, while the 6 players are submitting answers on their phones https://youtu.be/qmgqZr_eazc

 ## Inventory Management software
 ### Description
+A piece of software to manage the inventory of an establishment.
+This could be a warehouse, senior home, retail store, etc. The software would have the ability to check physical inventory and the non-physical (scheduled shipments to the establishment with estimated dates of arrival).
+Depending on what we would be simulating we could also include where the items are stocked (retail sections, warehouse pallet/storeroom numbers, etc.)
 ### Proposed Stack
+- Node.js (to manage frontend, backend, and webapp)
+- MongoDB (more difficult) JSONdb(very simple)
 ### Supplemental Info
+- Would be developed as some form of an intranet

 > Written with [StackEdit](https://stackedit.io/).